-- programs that are compliant with our legislative obligations; - quality services to internal and external customers; responsible financial management with efficient and timely cost controls; and - adequate financial reserves to ensure long-term sustainability.
+- programs that are compliant with our legislative obligations; - · quality services to internal and external customers; - · responsible financial management with efficient and timely cost controls; and - · adequate financial reserves to ensure long-term sustainability. - equitable access to community infrastructure and services.